chdalski/ckad/gpt-4-templates.md

 ## Create a set of tasks

-Create an exhaustive set of challenging, real-world Kubernetes CKAD exam tasks for the topic "NetworkPolicies" as a raw markdown file.
+Create an exhaustive set of challenging, real-world Kubernetes CKAD exam tasks for the topic "NetworkPolicies" as a raw-markdown file.

 - Use different names per task and always specify which image to use.
 - Use the following template for each task.